Priorities and Objectives

-- Governor’s Order: Continue to coordinate the thorough implementation of physical distancing measures and enforce the governor’s executive orders directly related to COVID-19; prevent and mitigate complacency while planning for Phase 1 Reopening.
+- Governor’s Order: Continue to coordinate the thorough implementation of disease control measures and enforce the governor’s executive orders related to COVID-19.

 - Disparate Impacts: Develop and implement strategies to slow disease spread in settings and communities that are disproportionately impacted (communities of color, long-term care and other congregate housing facilities, migrant farmworkers).

 - Resources: Provide resources, including medical PPE and other items (e.g. non-medical infection control items), to eligible recipients.

 EOC Priorities for This Operational Period

 - Support and coordinate efforts to mitigate the impact of the disease.

 - Support community reopening and resumption of economic activity in alignment with disease control best practices.